CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 ## Loading Indicator
 First, the loading indicator.
 Although we aren't writing an E2E test, we can still start from the "outside" in a sense: our `RestaurantList` component.
 Let's write a test of the loading indicator functionality for it.

-Right now in `RestaurantList.spec.js` we are mounting our component in a `beforeEach` block.
+Right now in `RestaurantList.spec.js` we are rendering our component in a `beforeEach` block.
 This has worked so far, but now we need to set up the props slightly differently for different tests.
 We want a test where a loading flag is set.

 To do this, let's refactor our tests for more flexibility.